How INX Media case led to the downfall of Chidambaram

 Chaired by the economic affairs secretary, the FIPB had other permanent members, including the secretaries of the Department of Industrial Policy and Promotion (DIPP), Commerce, Economic Relations in the ministry of external affairs and overseas Indian affairs.

-The company had proposed to get FDI worth Rs 4.62 crore, which was cleared by the FIPB with an approval from the then finance minister Chidambaram, but the company, in violation of the conditions, received Rs 305 crore with a premium of Rs 800 per share.
+The company had proposed to get FDI worth Rs 4.62 crore, which was cleared by the FIPB with approval from the then finance minister Chidambaram, but the company, in violation of the conditions, received Rs 305 crore with a premium of Rs 800 per share.

 The investment raised suspicion, prompting the Income Tax (IT) department to issue a communique to the FIPB, demanding a probe in the matter.